 And if you try it out, let me know how you get on.

-By the way, I teach this method and go through an example with you in my Mini Movie Guide which you can download for free.
+By the way, I teach this method and go through an example with you in my free guide which you can download below.

 Subscribe To My Newsletter To Get Your Free Guide

 Want to use your favourite movie or TV show to understand native English speakers when they talk fast?
 Download your free guide, Understand Movies in English.